Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/feats/jagged-berms-roe.md

 If destroyed, a mound becomes difficult terrain.
 The mounds last for an unlimited duration, but if you use the impulse again, any previous one ends.

 Sharpened wooden stakes protrude from each mound into adjacent squares.
 They can project from any of its sides; you choose which sides for each mound.
 For each square of wooden stakes a creature enters, that creature takes `2d6` piercing damage.
 Destroying a mound also destroys its stakes.
-Level (+2) The HP of each section of the wall increases by 10, and the piercing damage increases by `1d6`.

-*Source: RoE p.
+*Source: Rage of Elements p.
 37*
 %% #compendium/src/pf2e/roe #trait/composite #trait/earth #trait/impulse #trait/kineticist #trait/overflow #trait/primal #trait/wood %%